meain/logscroll/README.md

 ### Installation

-You can install it using cargo:
+You could download the latest binary from the [`releases`](https://github.com/meain/logscroll/releases) page or install it using cargo:

 ```
 cargo install logscroll